Bionicle (video game): Critical

-Commercial
+Sales

 Bionicle (along with Argonaut's other Christmas titles SWAT: Global Strike Team and I-Ninja) reportedly sold poorly and failed to generate any licensing royalties for the studio.
 The company was placed into administration in October 2004, and all of its employees were laid off one month later.
 Argonaut Games was officially dissolved on August 12, 2006.
 Footage of a tech demo for a planned sequel to Bionicle, titled Bionicle: City of Legends, was later leaked online and builds of the demo purported to date from December 2003 to January 2004 were later leaked to the BioMediaProject, a fan website that preserves Bionicle-related content.